Examples have audio.

 They killed them

-Example for noun ending in vowel “ه”:
+Example featuring nouns ending in the vowel “ه”:

 مدرسهام